Belvedere of Literary Profundity

 The Belvedere of Literary Profundity (文渊阁 (文淵閣, Wényuān Gé, Wen-yuan Ko); Manchu: šu tunggu asari), Wenyuan Ge or Wenyuan Library is a palace building in the Forbidden City in Beijing.

-The hall was an imperial library, and a place for learned discussion.
-Thus some Grand Secretaries were assigned to there.
+The hall was an imperial library, and a place for learned discussion so several Grand Secretaries were assigned here.
 It was sited to the east of the Fengtian Gate in Nanjing, during the Hongwu era.
-After the Yongle Emperor made Beijing China's capital, its name continued to be used for the lobby in the east of the Cabinet Hall of the Forbidden City, which was burnt down in the late Ming.
+After the Yongle Emperor made Beijing China's capital, its name continued to be used for the lobby in the east of the Cabinet Hall of the Forbidden City, which was burnt down in the late Ming period.

 The existing hall which is patterned on the Tianyi Ge in Ningbo was rebuilt behind the Wenhua Palace, in the reign of the Qianlong Emperor.
-Completed in 1776, it was a kind of library and stored numerous works, including a copy of the Siku Quanshu.
+Completed in 1776, it was a kind of library and stored numerous works, including a copy of the Complete Library of the Four Treasuries.
 The Wenjin Ge in the Chengde Mountain Resort is its counterpart.